-Customer Services - The majority of the Federal Government's printing needs requisitioned through GPO are contracted out to the private sector using Customer Service's partnerships with commercial printers and the information industry.
+Customer Services - The majority of the Federal Government's printing needs requisitioned through GPO are contracted out to the private sector using Customer Services' partnerships with commercial printers and the information industry.
 This business model enables the Federal Government to take full advantage of the vast resources, expertise, and specialization within the private sector, and ensures open market competition for publishing contracts among thousands of businesses, large and small.

-The Customer Services business unit provides pre-procurement consulting, print procurement (including specification writing, bid and solicitation management, and contract awarding), as well as life-cycle contract administration and monitoring for the project life-cycle for Federal customers which includes review of proofs, press sheets, and on-site monitoring, negotiating and issuance of contract modifications when required, and adherence to deadlines.
+The Customer Services business unit provides pre-procurement consulting, print procurement (including specification writing, bid and solicitation management, and contract awarding), as well as life-cycle contract administration and monitoring services for Federal customers which includes review of proofs, press sheets, and on-site monitoring, negotiating and issuance of contract modifications when required, and adherence to deadlines.

-Customer Service teams are in continuous contact with customer agency printing officers and program managers to maintain high levels of satisfaction and to expand their expertise on each agency's specific mission, needs, and challenges.
-Customer Service's performance measures for on-time delivery and quality acceptance (see Performance Measures section) underscore the effectiveness of this partnership between industry and Government.
+Customer Services teams are in continuous contact with customer agency printing officers and program managers to maintain high levels of satisfaction and to expand their expertise on each agency's specific mission, needs, and challenges.
+Customer Services' performance measures for on-time delivery and quality acceptance (see Performance Measures section) underscore the effectiveness of this partnership between industry and Government.

-In addition, Customer Services' Creative and Digital Media Services provides graphic design solutions, multimedia and Web services to Congress, the White House, and Federal agencies and commissions.
+In addition, Creative and Digital Media Services, part of the Customer Services, team provides graphic design solutions and multimedia and Web services to Congress, the White House, and Federal agencies and commissions.
 This unit assists customer agencies by creating effective visual communications solutions for their projects using the latest technology.
-The team is comprised of graphic designers who specialize in art, graphic design, web design, illustration, photography, and multimedia.
-The design team received design awards in fiscal 2020, including an award for excellence in Brochures and Collateral design from Graphic Design USA magazine.
-Creative Services' work includes designs for Presidential Inauguration materials, a major branding effort for the Department of Justice-OIG, design support for the U.S. Passport, and numerous other security design efforts.
-Digital Media Services offers website content updates for existing Federal agency customers who are required to utilize within-government digital media services for information dissemination.
-One example includes enhancements to the U.S. Senate website.
+The team is comprised of graphic designers who specialize in art, graphic design, web design, illustration, photography, and multi-media.
+Digital Media Services offers website maintenance and content updates for Federal agency customers required to use within-government digital media services for information dissemination.
+Examples include support for the online Congressional Directory, the U.S. Government Manual and the Office of the Federal Register (OFR).
+The team also provides tagging of digital documents, Section 508-remediation services, and limited accessibility testing.

-Publication and Information Sales (P&IS) - This unit increases public access to U.S.

-Government information through the sale of Government information products, primarily through GPO's U.S. Government Bookstore website (https://bookstore.gpo.gov/).
+Publication and Information Sales (P&IS) - This unit increases public access to U.S. Government information through the sale of Government information products, primarily through GPO's U.S. Government Bookstore website (https://bookstore.gpo.gov/).
 This site allows the public to purchase hard-copy and eBook copies of Federal Government publications and subscriptions.
 This business unit also works with commercial sales channels, including book distributors nationwide, to enhance Federal information distribution.
 P&IS also provides customer agencies with expert advice on how to make their publications more user-friendly and commercially viable.

-Agency Distribution - This unit provides a variety of order fulfillment, inventory, and list management services to Federal agencies through distribution centers in Pueblo, CO, and Laurel, MD.
+Agency Distributions - This unit provides a variety of order fulfillment, inventory, and list management services to Federal agencies through distribution centers in Pueblo, CO, and Laurel, MD.
 This unit also supports the GSA's popular Federal Citizen Information Center in Pueblo.

 Public Information Programs - The Office of the Superintendent of Documents and Library Services & Content Management support and manage the Federal Depository Library Program (FDLP), the Cataloging and Indexing Program, the By-Law Program, and the distribution component of the International Exchange Service of the Library of Congress (LOC).
-The FDLP ensures equitable, secure, convenient, and permanent no-fee access to published U.S. Government information.

-The FDLP includes 1,113 designated Federal depository libraries throughout the United States and its territories and provides the American public free access to U.S. Government publications in tangible and electronic collections.
+The FDLP includes about 1,110 designated Federal depository libraries throughout the United States and its territories and provides the American public free access to U.S. Government publications in tangible and electronic collections.
+The mission of the FDLP is to provide free, ready, and permanent public access to Federal Government information.
 Public Information Programs' major operational functions include cataloging, acquiring new tangible and electronic publications for the FDLP, program planning, distributing publications to libraries, continuing education through the FDLP Academy, one-on-one consultations, library technical services, and archival management.